markhazlewood/HubSpotPythonQuickStart/README.md

     $ python quickstart.py

-1. If this is the first run, the app open your browser connect your app to your HubSpot CRM.
+1. If you are running the app for the first time, the app will open your browser and ask to connect to your HubSpot CRM.

-> If will be asked to log in to your HubSpot account (if you're not logged in already).
-If you have more than one HubSpot CRM, you will be asked to select one account to use for the authorization.
+> Log in with your user account (if needed) and select the CRM account to use with your app.

 2. Click the Accept button.